 Faculty in this area are currently studying adolescent health and migration in Mexico, migration and access to health care, communication patterns in medical encounters, the effects of social capital on life satisfaction, the politics of the transition to a greener economy, and race and gender differences in suicide rates.

-Faculty: George Becker, Tony Brown, Tyson Brown, Laura Carpenter, C. André Christie-Mizell, Daniel Cornfield, Katharine M. Donato, David Hess, Jonathan Metzl, Joshua Murray, Evelyn Patterson, Mariano Sana, Lijun Song, LaTonya Trotter, and R. Jay Turner.
+Faculty: George Becker, Tony Brown, Tyson Brown, Laura Carpenter, C. André Christie-Mizell, Daniel Cornfield, Katharine M. Donato, David Hess, Jonathan Metzl, Joshua Murray, Evelyn Patterson, Mariano Sana, Lijun Song, and LaTonya Trotter.

 Politics, Law, and Conflict brings together faculty with research interests in law and deviance, prison life, and a variety of social movements, including the labor movement, women’s activism, the civil rights movement, the environmental movement, expertise and social movements, and health movements.
 Faculty also focus on social change, political sociology, and cultural conflicts in urban settings.

 Faculty in this area are currently developing projects focusing on the U.S. woman suffrage and jury movements, a biography and history of the early Nashville civil rights movement, the influence of lethal repression on the early American labor movement, and the Soviet Jewry movement in American Jewish culture.

 Race, Ethnicity, and Gender focuses on racial and ethnic relations and gender as a socio-cultural construct that orders human perceptions and receptions.
 Faculty in these areas examine racial disparities in mental health, international migration between the U.S. and Mexico, gender inequality, gender and social support networks, gendered sexuality, women’s rights, and men’s gender role ideology,.